laravel-enso/documentation/docs/backend/charts.md

 2. publish the config with `php artisan vendor:publish --tag=charts-config` and customize as needed

-3. install the api implementation for the front end: `npm i @enso-ui/charts`
+3. install the api implementation for the front end: `yarn add @enso-ui/charts`

 ## Features